This post was updated February 15th, 2020

 1. Pre-dunning: don’t do it.

-The experience felt spammy and aggressive, but you could get in front of billing dates before the inevitable happened: failed payment, and service interruption.
+The experience always felt spammy and aggressive.
+But you could get in front of a billing date before the payment failed, causing interruption of service until a new credit card could be collected.

 Yeah, it’s freaking AWESOME for subscription payments.